Doha Declaration on the TRIPS agreement and public health

 The Doha Declaration on the TRIPS Agreement and Public Health was adopted by the WTO Ministerial Conference of 2001 in Doha on November 14, 2001.
-It reaffirmed flexibility of TRIPS member states in circumventing patent rights for better access to essential medicines.
+It reaffirmed flexibility of TRIPS (trade-related aspects of intellectual property rights) member states in circumventing patent rights for better access to essential medicines.

 Content

-In Paragraphs 4 to 6 of the Doha Declaration, governments agreed that:
+In paragraphs 4 to 6 of the declaration, governments agreed that: